ReadingAndThinking.com

 • Remember to Follow and Bookmark this Blog

-Famous children's literature must take into account children’s understanding and view the world from children’s perspective, so it requires the keenest observation and the purest literary feelings to write literary works that children really like, so children’s writers It can be said the rarest group of writers in the circle of writers.
+Classic children's literature must take into account children’s understanding and view the world from children’s perspective, so it requires the keenest observation and the purest literary feelings to write literary works that children really like, so children’s writers It can be said the rarest group of writers in the circle of writers.

 Excellent children's literature works are always good at showing the poetic beauty between people and the world with a delicate style, to give children a strong emotional experience.

-Especially in cultivating children's interests and cultivating the temperament of children's literature, it is indispensable.
 Just like the children's literature in promoting education expert Tan Fengliang pointed out: "The potential and transference of literature cannot be underestimated."

 Children's literature has opened a window to children's emotional education.
 The beautiful nature reflected by the simple storyline, the vast universe, and the complex social emotions are all treasures of children's learning.